Carl and Hazel Felt Laboratory for Pulmonary Research

 Obesity and Airway Disease

 Evidence has been accruing suggesting obesity as a risk factor for asthma.
-We are currently examining the effects of body mass index (BMI) on lung function and treatment response in asthma and other lung diseases.
+We are currently examining the effects of body mass index (BMI) on lung function and asthma control.

 Our research group specializes in utilizing bronchoscopy for some of our research studies.
 Using this fiberoptic scope allows for direct evaluation and collection of small samples from the airways.
 In the laboratory, these samples can be analyzed and the results used to explore asthma biology and response to therapy.